|

 For example, Germany celebrates Oktoberfest at the end of September.
 And Spain celebrates Les Festes de la Mercè in September as well… and the list goes on!

-That’s why it’s really important to research your desired dates and location you’re interested in beforehand.
+That’s why it’s also really important to research your desired dates in advance and location you’re interested in beforehand.

 belgian beer weekend brussels festival taking place in grand place (you can see a bit of the city hall gothic building in the background.
 But covering it is a giant billboard with a list of all the beer vendors at the festival.
 People are walking in front of it, and behind it, below white tents that have been set up in grand place for the festival.